underscoreio/underscoreio/src/html/_posts/2017-03-29-free-inject.md

 author: "Danielle Ashley"
 ---

-The `Free` Monad has required me to read through several posts several times before it began to sink in at all.
-More than once I have abandoned my attempts before I fully grasped it.
-As a result it remained something mysterious in my mind.
-(Incidentally, one of my mistakes was to try to read too much into the word "free", polluting my mind with preconceptions of what "freedom" was meant to look like!)

-There are several good posts about it, and Cats makes it easy to use it, but I concluded that I needed to look under the surface a little bit in order to really comprehend what was happening.

-For an overview of `Free` in general, please see any of the good posts given as references at the end.
-In this post in particular, I will have a look at the machinery that makes it possible to use `Free` with more than one algebra at once.
+In this post I will look at the machinery that makes it possible to use `Free` with more than one algebra at once: `Coproducts` and the `Inject` type class.
+This technique was first described in the paper [Data types à la carte][a-la-carte], and [Cats][cats] and other libraries provide implementations.
+However we're going to build our own implementation in this post, so we understand how it all works.
+I'm going to assume you understand `Free` at a basic level.
+If not, there are [several][free-simple] [good][understanding-free] [posts][overview-free-cats] that introduce the concept.

 <!-- break -->